AshmitaRoy/aschmut/index.md

 - <span style="color: CRIMSON;"> <b> "No matter how choppy the ocean gets, we shall always find our way back home.
 We shall moor in the safety of our friendship and the love we share.
 I hope we can always be each others' anchor " *(the most r/wholesome words ever written to me, thank you )* </b> </span>

-<h3 style="background-color:TURQUOISE"> THANK YOU FOR PLAYING MULTIPLE ROLES IN MY LIFE </h3>
+<h3 style="background-color:CHARTREUSE"> THANK YOU FOR PLAYING MULTIPLE ROLES IN MY LIFE </h3>
 **"Everyone is everyone's everything"**
 - LIST WITH PIX
 - Numbered list